breatheco-de/exercise-postcard/.learn/exercises/14-good-bye/README.md

 # `14` That is it!

-The HTML is at 100% and maybe you need a bit more stilles to finish tweaking your Postcard.
+The HTML is at 100% and maybe you need a bit more styles to finish tweaking your Postcard.

 You can keep playing arround with your styles and HTML to make it look more similar to the original design.